 The Game normally takes between 10-20 minutes to play, depending on the number of players and how much discussion takes place.

-The game has been played by researchers and librarians in the context of library roadshows, in Open Access information sessions with PG researchers, at library events (the 2017 UKSG Forum, the CILIP ARGL DARTS6 conference, and the 2018 Repository Fringe), and increasingly by libraries worldwide.
-We'll be taking it to #ScholComm19 and Icepops 2019 this spring, and discussing it together with other games for researchers at #ARLG19.
+The game has been played by researchers and librarians in the context of library roadshows, in Open Access information sessions with PG researchers, at library and research conferences, and increasingly by libraries worldwide.

 Would you like to play the Game of Open Access in your research group?
 Contact your subject librarian and we'll send over a Game set to you.